Qi-Xin/personal_homepage_2022/content/authors/Qi Xin/_index.md

 ---
 # Display name
-title: Alice Bighetti (吳恩達)
+title: Qi Xin

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: 数据科学家
+role: PhD student in Statistics

 # Status emoji
 status: